Koredotcom/docs/docs/xo/automation/natural-language/nlu-configurations/engine-tuning.md

 ### K Fold Cross-Validation

 Cross-validation is a resampling technique employed to assess the performance of machine learning models when working with a restricted data sample.
 This process involves a key parameter known as "**k**," which signifies the number of partitions into which the data sample is divided.
-This configuration provides you with the capability to adjust and set the value of the parameter "**k**." <a href="https://docsinternal-kore.github.io/docs/xo/automation/natural-language/nlu-configurations/engine-tuning/#k-fold-cross-validation" target="_blank">Learn more</a>  for more on cross-validation.
+This configuration provides you with the capability to adjust and set the value of the parameter "**k**." <a href="#k-fold-cross-validation" target="_blank">Learn more</a>  for more on cross-validation.

 ### Fuzzy Match